 GOVAS works closely with the Stockport Children and Young People Directorate, but we are a fully independent association of governors affiliated to the equally independent National Governors Association.
 Every governor in Stockport is automatically a GOVAS member (as long as your institution pays their subscriptionof £10.00 PA)and our Management Committee is made up exclusively of serving volunteer governors in Stockport’s schools – nursery, primary secondary and special.
 Our biggest strength is our links with all the school governors in Stockport through our newsletter, special communications, and this website.

-The conference will initially be open to 2 governors from each school, on a first-come, first-served basis, so we would urge you to register early.
+The conference will initially be open to 2 governors from each school, on a first-come, first-served basis.
+We would love to see at least one governor/trustee from each school in Stockport, so please take the opportunity to register now.

 Hundreds of coasting schools will be targeted for improvement after Education Secretary unveiled a new measure which for the first time will identify those schools which are failing to push every pupil to reach their potential.